One of the best things about iodine is that it’s an over-the-counter supplement available to almost everyone.

 Using it in this way may, on the contrary, actually improve your thyroid status and make you feel better.

-I’ve found very few over-the-counter therapies which can have the potential positive impact on the thyroid as iodine can.
+I’ve found very few over-the-counter therapies that can have the potential positive impact on the thyroid as iodine can.

 DOWNLOAD FREE RESOURCES